Blackhawks' Hossa to miss all next season with skin disorder

 AP Photo/Joel Auerbach

-CHICAGO (AP) — Blackhawks winger Marian Hossa will miss the entire 2017-18 NHL season because of a progressive skin disorder he says he’s been treating for years.
+Chicago Blackhawks winger Marian Hossa will miss the entire upcoming NHL season because of severe side effects from medication to treat a progressive skin condition he’s been dealing with for years.

-The team announced the news on Wednesday.
-The 38-year-old veteran said severe side effects associated with medication to treat the skin disorder will make it impossible to play hockey next season.
+The team announced the medical update Wednesday, one that could have a significant impact on the veteran’s career and the franchise’s future.
+The 38-year-old Hossa has four years left on his contract and says “playing hockey is not possible” for him next season.

 “His teammates and coaches know he battled through some very tough physical difficulties but never complained or missed games despite the challenges he faced,” Bowman said.

-He has four seasons left on his contract at a salary-cap hit of $5,275,000.
-The cap-strapped Blackhawks likely will put Hossa on injured reserve to get some relief.
+He has a salary-cap hit of $5,275,000 for the next four seasons.
+The cap-strapped Blackhawks can put Hossa on long-term injured reserve to get some relief from a deal that was worth $63.3 million over 12 years.

+Hossa has already been paid $59.3 million as part of a front-loaded contract.
+In real dollars he’s set to make just $1 million in each of the next four seasons, and because of that, the Blackhawks will likely keep Hossa on LTIR rather than him retiring and costing the team cap-recapture penalties that were instituted for the last collective bargaining agreement.

+With Hossa’s cap hit off the books and defenseman Trevor van Riemsdyk and center Marcus Kruger linked to the expansion Vegas Golden Knights, Chicago won’t have as many roster problems as originally predicted in the first season of Artemi Panarin’s $12 million, two-year deal.

 Hossa has 525 goals and 609 assists for 1,134 points in 1,390 regular-season games with Ottawa, Atlanta, Detroit, Pittsburgh and Chicago.
 He has 149 points in 205 playoff games and has appeared in the Cup Final five times.